 Lemon Cream Cheese Scones

-My oldest daughter has really found her baking groove this year.
-After a long week of school or whenever she has a moment, she’ll ask me: “Mom, can I bake?”
-And I, who will take all the help in the kitchen I can get, quickly make room for my cooking buddy.
-Her specialties are desserts: cookies, cake, cupcakes, muffins.
-Which is great, because desserts are not (as you know) my favorites.
-She recently had a hankering for something new and happened upon this recipe.
-As chief sampler, I can testify they are melt-in-your-mouth delicious.
-She’s made them twice in as many weeks.
-Will I be so lucky as to get them again this weekend?
-I can only hope!
+When my oldest daughter was in middle school, she really found her baking groove.
+After a long week of school or whenever she had a moment, she would ask: "Mom, can I bake?"
+And I, who will take all the help in the kitchen I can get, quickly made room for my cooking buddy.
+Her specialties were desserts: cookies, cake, cupcakes, muffins.
+Which was great, because desserts were not my favorites.
+Once she made this recipe, we all decided it was a keeper.
+It's become one of our family's go-to scones.

 Recipe slightly adapted from twopeasandtheirpod.